 FERPA, Copyright & Licensing

-Instructors and students using Moodle are responsible for ensuring that all materials uploaded comply with copyright law and FERPA requirements.
+Instructors and students using Moodle are responsible for ensuring that all materials uploaded comply with copyright law and FERPA (Family Educational Rights and Privacy Act) requirements.
 If you have questions about copyright, please see our Copyright and Filesharing page and Copyright FAQ’s.

 Upgrades and Plug-Ins

 The Moodle Administrator will watch for and review new releases of Moodle and will maintain a list of requests from faculty, students and staff.
 Upgrades and plug-ins will initially be loaded into a test environment where they will be tested.
-Once an enhancement is deemed acceptable for the production environment, IT will load into the live instance of Moodle.
-IT will document the change in the Moodle log and will notify the appropriate constituents that the change has been made.
+Once an enhancement is deemed acceptable for the production environment, IT will load the plugin into the live instance of Moodle.